 “Is that really necessary, Miss Martindale?”
-The woman asked, even though she knew this was coming when she’d received the call that morning.
-She had to admit that having these children was not as easy as she’d originally anticipated.
+Denise Ratchet asked, even though she had known this was coming when she’d received the call that morning.
+She had to admit that caring for these children was not as easy as she’d originally anticipated.
 Her plan had been to have more.

 “We cannot have the distraction.
 He fights with everyone.”

-“Well, what do you suppose I do with him during the day?”
-Miss Ratchet leaned forward in her chair.
+She leaned forward in her chair.
+“Well, what do you propose I do with him during the day?”

-“I’m sorry,” Miss Martindale replied as she collected her papers and straightened them with a sigh.
+“I’m sorry.”
+Miss Martindale collected her papers and straightened them with a sigh.
 “Maybe it would be best to meet with his case worker, or contact the state department and see if they can help you.
-I have a school to run, and I cannot do that when your son…”
+I have a school to run, and I cannot do that when your son—”

 “Come on, you.”
-Miss Ratchet marched toward him and pulled him up by the shoulder of his dirty denim jacket and shoved him ahead of her.
+Miss Ratchet marched toward him and pulled him up by the shoulder of his dirty denim jacket, then shoved him ahead of her.

-In the car, Miss Ratchet lit a cigarette and sucked in a long puff.
-Benedict faced forward in silence while she threw him angry glances every few seconds.
+In the car, she lit a cigarette and sucked in a long drag.
+Benedict faced forward in silence while, in his peripheral view, he could see her throw him angry glances every few seconds.

 “Well, then you better get your act together.”

-A tear rolled down his cheek, and he reprimanded himself for allowing that to happen in front of the woman he hated most in the world.
+A tear rolled down his cheek, and he wiped it away quickly, reprimanding himself for allowing that to happen in front of the woman he hated most in the world.

 “Doing them now.”